 Before the state can prosecute for unpaid markers, the following must occur:

-- If a casino believes a patron has not paid back a marker in time, then the casino may go directly to the patron’s bank and take the money from the account.
+- If a casino believes you have not paid back a marker in time, then the casino may go directly to your bank and take the money from the account.

-- If the patron’s account has insufficient funds (“NSF”), the casino then sends the patron a certified letter.
-It gives the patron 10 days since the mailing date to pay.
-(See an example of a 10-day notice letter for unpaid casino markers.)
+- If your account has insufficient funds (“NSF”), the casino then sends you a certified letter.
+It gives you 10 days since the mailing date to pay.

-- If the patron does not make good on the alleged debt, the casino submits a bad check complaint to the D.A.
-(See an example of a bad check complaint form.)
-At this point, the patron may no longer pay any outstanding debt to the casino directly.
-From now on, the D.A. serves as the middleman between the patron and the casino.
-And the D.A. must receive any payments the patron may later make.
-And once the case is in the D.A.’s hands, the D.A. tacks on collection fees to the debt amount.
+- If you do not make good on the alleged debt, the casino submits a bad check complaint to the D.A.
+At this point, you may no longer pay any outstanding debt to the casino directly.
+From now on, the D.A. serves as the middleman between you and the casino.
+Then the D.A. must receive any payments you may later make.
+Once the case is in the D.A.’s hands, the D.A. tacks on collection fees to the debt amount.

-- The D.A. decides whether to prosecute the patron for allegedly defaulting on casino markers.
-If so, the D.A. will send the patron another notice by certified mail.
-It gives the patron another 10 days from the date of the letter to pay.
+- The D.A. decides whether to prosecute you for allegedly defaulting on casino markers.
+If so, the D.A. will send you another notice by certified mail.
+It gives you another 10 days from the date of the letter to pay.
 Any restitution must be paid by money order, cashier’s check, or wire transfer.
-And it should be made payable to the appropriate District Attorney’s office.
+It should be made payable to the appropriate District Attorney’s office.

 - If the 10 days pass with no payment, an arrest warrant will issue.7